 Our kindergarten opened in 1984, and the primary school opened in 2002.
 The kindergarten is mostly state funded but the school is independant and self funded.
 School tuition fees are intentionally low to enable local families to attend.
 The extra money needed is raised by donations and fundraising.
 The whole school community take the responsibility to raise the funds and resources needed so all can attend.

 The school community are working toward relocating the school and kindergarten onto the farm.
 The new campus will be designed and built to reflect our values.
-Buildings will be beautiful , designed and built to last and with minimum impact on the land and environment.
+The first step maybe temporary kit-set buildings that can be constructed by the parents and supporters.
+Ultimately the aim is to have beautiful permanent buildings designed and built to last and with minimum impact on the land and environment.
 Where possible they will be hand crafted from natural materials such as timber, clay and straw.
 We are using the Living Building Challenge as our reference so the entire project has a net positive impact on the environment.
 Some key aspects are the use of natural on-site materials, placing 20% of the farm into nature reserve, restoring the soils to capture carbon and increase fertility, increasing biodiversity, generating electric power on-site, treating and using wastewater on-site, and avoiding toxic products and materials.
 We are creating a permanent home for Waldorf education and biodynamic farming in the Nelson-Tasman region, a home to be proud of.